Tyger (ship): Rediscovery

+The shore of Manhattan was expanded through landfill in the centuries following the fire.

 In 1916, workmen led by James A. Kelly uncovered the prow and keel of Tyger while excavating an extension for the New York City Subway BMT Broadway Line near the intersection of Greenwich and Dey Streets.
 The ship and some related artifacts were discovered by Kelly's crew at a depth of about 20 ft below the street – right where it had been beached on the shoreline of Manhattan Island at the time of the ship's burning.
 Over a period of 150 years after the vessel had been beached, approximately 11 ft of silt accumulated and, in 1763, a waterfront fill-in project added another 8 to 9 ft.

 Although the excavation crew was under great pressure to keep the pace of work on schedule, Kelly persuaded his supervisors to allow sufficient excavation to remove about 8+1/2 ft of prow and keel with three of the hull's ribs.
 The timbers were placed in the seal tank of the New York Aquarium in Battery Park.
 In 1943, they were presented to the Museum of the City of New York for exhibition in the Marine Gallery.

 The remainder of the ship may still rest approximately 20 ft below ground, due east of the former site of the North Tower of the World Trade Center; however, it might have been dug up in the process of building the World Trade Center.
 Also, Tyger appears not to have been the only ship wrecked on the World Trade Center site.